signalfx/signalfx-agent/docs/monitors/collectd-rabbitmq.md

 ## Overview

-Monitors an instance of RabbitMQ using the [collectd RabbitMQ Python Plugin](https://github.com/signalfx/collectd-rabbitmq).
-This monitor uses the [RabbitMQ Management HTTP API](https://www.rabbitmq.com/management.html) to poll for statistics on a RabbitMQ server, then reports them to the agent.
+Monitors an instance of RabbitMQ using the <a target="_blank" href="https://github.com/signalfx/collectd-rabbitmq">collectd RabbitMQ Python Plugin</a>.
+This monitor uses the <a target="_blank" href="https://www.rabbitmq.com/management.html">RabbitMQ Management HTTP API</a> to poll for statistics on a
+RabbitMQ server, then reports them to the agent.
 Works for RabbitMQ 3.0 and later.